 The first step of the implementation approach is to secure buy-in from stakeholders.
-There are several activities that will ensure success of the total implementation that are done during this major step.
-This step assumes that the country or organisation has in some form or another expressed interest in professionalising its public healthcare practitioners.
+There are several activities that will ensure the success of the implementation at this stage.
+This step assumes that the country or organisation has expressed interest in professionalising its public healthcare practitioners.